Trajectory Optimization with Global Yaw Parameterization for Field-of-View Constrained Autonomous Flight: Methodology

 More refined constraints would introduce non-convex constraints and non-convex terms in the objective function.
 We will now discuss how the method described thus far can be extended to handle such refined constraints within a nonlinear optimization framework.
 Considering the original joint optimization in Prob. (\ref{eq: opt1}) with only intermediate and boundary linear equations, the minimum control effort problem can be solved as a banded linear system with a unique solution.
 We use parameterized flat output with virtual variables $\bm{\sigma}_v(t) = [ \bm{p}(t), \bm{s}(t) ]^T \in \mathbb{R}^5$.
 Hence, we formulate an unconstrained nonlinear optimization problem in which perception constraints couple the trajectories of position and heading vectors of the robot in the form of

-where $J_c(\cdot)$ is the total control effort.
+where $J_c(\cdot)$ is the total control effort, and $\mathcal{G}_i$ represent different inequality constraints, each weighted by $\lambda_i$.
 The relaxation of inequality constraints can be achieved through the method presented in \cite{9765821}, applying a time integral penalty functional denoted as $I(\cdot)$.
 We follow similar cost formulations for position-only constraints and focus on the discussion of perception-related penalties in the following context.
 For cost evaluation, we analyze the original yaw dynamics,

 and propagate the gradients of the cost functional with respect to the virtual variables $ (\bm{s}(t), \dot{\bm{s}}(t), \cdots, \bm{s}^{(\kappa-1)}(t) )$ using the chain rule.